About Off The Grid Surplus

 After 3 months, most of the Trailblazer sizing was gone and Bobby recommended to Josh that he quit his job as the results he was seeing were stellar.
 Josh did not feel it was the right time, but knew he needed help for his company to succeed.
 On the heels of Bobby loaning OTG the money, he realized Bobby was already invested and cared deeply about the company, so he asked him to become a partner in OTG to help fuel its growth.
 Bobby, who was leading a digital marketing agency at the time, loved the work he was doing for OTG and agreed to come on board.
 He parted ways with his agency's clients and started full-time as Off The Grid's CEO.

-Since then, it has been a whirlwind of growth, selling out of nearly all sizes of the Trailblazer 2.0's in 6 weeks, moving on to 3.0/3.1 and now 4.0/4.1 models of the coveted pants.
-Also, creating more cut n' sew offerings including shorts, flannels, a chore coat and jeans.
+Since then, it has been a whirlwind of growth, we are now on the 5th version of the coveted pants.
+We didn't stop there, creating more cut n' sew offerings including an outdoor pant, shorts, flannels, work shirts, a chore coat and denim.
 OTG has made it a point to be true to the industry attending shows like Overland Expo, King of the Hammers (Tribe 16 Sponsors), Desert Rat Experience and many more.
 Typically, we are the only apparel brands there.

-Off The Grid is the motor-driven adventure brand.
-We find retreat in motorized adventure, whether it is rock-crawling in a Jeep, climbing up in a rooftop tent or even cruising on a Harley.
-We make functional clothing with this lifestyle always front of mind.
+Off The Grid is the motor-driven adventure brand, built to inspire more connection through adventure.
+We find retreat in motorized adventure, whether it is rock-crawling in a Jeep, camping in Baja or even cruising on a Harley.
+We make functional clothing with this lifestyle always front of mind hoping to inspire people to get away and connect with each other, person to person.